FruitPunchSamurai1961/StockShinobi/README.md

 ## Thanks for using StockShinobi!

-We're committed to helping you make fincially responsible choices.
+We're committed to helping you make financially responsible choices.

 ---